miku/span/README.md

 As a non-goal, the `span` tools do not care, how you obtain your input data.
 The tools expect input *files* and produces *files*.
-Even more: Bibliographic input data must be contained in a *single file* (even if it is 100G in size) and the output will be a single file, written to stdout by default.
+Even more: Bibliographic input data must be contained in a *single file* (even if it is 100G in size) and the output will be a single file (stdin and stdout, respectively).

 ----